Migration trends (1/)

 Read more

-More than 100 thousand foreigners lived in Lithuania in 2021.
-The vast majority are third country nationals: 18 percent are people who have obtained a permanent residence permits (PRPs), which are issued for five years.
-72 percent are people who have obtained a temporary residence permits (TRPs), which are usually issued for 1-2 years.
-Citizens of the EU and their families amount to 10 percent.
+The vast majority are third country nationals: 9% are people who have obtained a permanent residence permits (PRPs), which are issued for five years.
+88% are people who have obtained a temporary residence permits (TRPs), which are usually issued for 1-2 years.
+Citizens of the EU and their families amount to 3%.

 What are the grounds for issuing a temporary residence permit?